 Flexible Workpieces Might be Problematic – Because the rigidity of the workpiece helps maintain a vacuum seal, very thin or very soft materials may be more likely to flex at the edges and peel off the vacuum chuck.
 Use reverse helix cutters that have a downward cutting action and follow the 3 C's:

-The US short answer - Multiply a part's surface area in square inches by 14 to find the downward holding force in pounds.
-The Metric short answer - Multiply a part's surface area in square mm by .0098 to find the downward holding force in kg.
+The US short answer - Multiply a part's surface area (exposed to the vacuum) in square inches by 14 to find the downward holding force in pounds.
+The Metric short answer - Multiply a part's surface area (exposed to the vacuum) in square mm by .0098 to find the downward holding force in kg.
 The long answer - The holding power of any vacuum chuck system is measured by the amount of air it can remove from under a part.
 You'll see vacuum ratings measured as "Inches of Mercury" or "Hg.
 A perfect vacuum, like outer space, would equal 29.9" Hg.
-It takes a lot of energy to create a perfect vacuum on Earth however the SmartVac II vacuum chuck draws a 94% or 28" Hg vacuum using only 0.8 cfm or compressed air!
+It takes a lot of energy to create a perfect vacuum on Earth however the SmartVac vacuum chuck draws a 94% or 28" Hg vacuum using only 0.8 cfm or compressed air!
 This is equal to 14 psi of downward holding force.
 This means a 6" x 6" part will be held with a force of 504 pounds (36sq.in. x 14psi = 504lbs) or a 150mm x 150mm part will be held with a force of 221 kg (22500sq.mm x .0098 = 220.5 kg).

 The perfect part has a large surface area and with a small thickness cross section.
 Materials can range from plastics to metals.
 Harder materials can increase side loads during cutting which can slide a part off the chuck so lighter feedrates and depths of cut should be observed.
 One tip to overcome part movement is to sandwich a piece of 400 grit sandpaper between the chuck and the part to increase friction.
 Take a look at this article that explains this concept in further depth: CNCReport.com

-The SmartVac II VCU draws a vacuum equal to or greater than convential vacuum pumps.
+The SmartVac VPU draws a vacuum equal to or greater than convential vacuum pumps.
 Plus, the system is low maintenance since it does NOT require particle filters or coolant traps.
-Other systems require an electrically powered pump where the SmartVac II runs off a small amount of compressed air.
+Other systems require an electrically powered pump where the SmartVac 3 runs off a small amount of compressed air.
 The chuck portion of the system has nine vacuum inlets allowing up to nine individual parts to be held simultaneously where other systems only hold one part at a time.
 Pricewise, the system is far less expensive to purchase AND maintain than traditional systems.